nitrictech/docs/docs/guides/deploy.md

 1. Sign in to Nitric Deploy
 2. Create an organization
-3. Set up AWS credentials
+3. Set up a connection to AWS
 4. Create or import a project
 5. Create an environment
 6. Configure environment variables